Since 1985, taking the National Medical Admission Test or NMAT has been a prerequisite for qualifying for any medical school in the country.

-- For this subtest, Biology graduates definitely have an edge.
-If you didn’t take a pre-med course or if your college course isn’t heavy on biological sciences, don’t lose hope.
+- For this subtest, Biology graduates have an edge.
+Don’t lose hope if you didn’t take a traditional pre-med course or your college course isn’t heavy on biological sciences.
 Practice tests are underrated sources of review materials.
-Regardless of whether your answers are right or wrong, you can use the test questions as a guide on which topics to review.
+Whether your answers are right or wrong, you can use the test questions to guide which topics to review.

 Biology Practice Tests (FREE PDF Downloads)

 - Biology Practice Test (Set 1): Questions | Answers

 - Biology Practice Test (Set 2): Questions | Answers